-I window shopped so many gorgeous pieces (if you’re familiar with Rose & Fig you’ll know I’m just one month shy of a year without retail).
+I window shopped so many gorgeous pieces (if you’re familiar with this blog you’ll know I’m just one month shy of a year without retail).
 One of the reasons I endeavored to take on that project was to focus on wellbeing, and as I hit the home stretch, I am getting back into the groove of yoga and continuing to take care of my body – and eyeing some staples in the new year!
 Many of Lou & Grey’s luxe staples double as stylish workout gear, and the shop had phenomenal perfumes, lip remedies, and all sorts of organic lotions and potions that had me swooning.

 Skipping over so many perfect office wardrobe items was so difficult, but (thanking my lucky stars) the Nothing New rules allow me to skip the thrift shop for athletics and unmentionables!
 This weekend I plan to share a few yoga favorites I found, along with more on their wonderful natural skincare offerings.